input-output-hk/essential-cardano-content/content/glossary/script.md

 image_text: null
 ---

-**Script**: [smart contract](https://www.essentialcardano.io/glossary/smart-contracts) conditions coded to be automatically executed on the blockchain.
+[Smart contract](https://www.essentialcardano.io/glossary/smart-contracts) conditions coded to be automatically executed on the blockchain.